-Counting for Vellore Lok Sabha bypoll begins amid three-tier security
+Vellore Lok Sabha bypoll: DMK leads by over 12,000 votes

 The outcome of the result is crucial for the ruling AIADMK which strained every nerve in the campaign to the polls to retrieve political ground it lost to the DMK in Lok Sabha polls held in April.

 The AIADMK campaign led by Chief Minister K Palaniswami accused the DMK of winning 38 Lok Sabha seats by hoodwinking people through assurances that can never be implemented.
-Palaniswami had also said that DMK chief M K Stalin Stalin deceived people in the same way candies were offered to children.
+Palaniswami had also said that DMK chief M K Stalin deceived people in the same way candies were offered to children.

 The DMK, on its part, had accused the ruling AIADMK and its ally the BJP of having tried to prevent its victory in the polls held in April through false allegations linked to Income Tax searches and seizure of cash by authorities.